Medicare Part A & Part B

 Part B Premiums

-different amount your premiums will be adjusted to $ 99.90 a month
+are paying a different amount your premiums will be adjusted to the

 individual or $170,000 for a married couple on your last years tax